vtrnnhlinh/vtrnnhlinh.github.io/_pages/about.md

   </li>
 </ul>

-*"Who am I?"*—the question that arose in Socrates' mind more than twenty centuries ago—became one of the central questions of philosophy throughout the ages.
+*"Who am I?"* - the question that arose in Socrates' mind more than twenty centuries ago - became one of the central questions of philosophy throughout the ages.

 It's a complicated question that can't be answered in just a few words. *O Captain!
 My Captain!* I am a boat on a voyage, searching for its harbor.
 I ride the raging waves, guided by a lighthouse, meeting my own dolphins and miracles along the way.